HBM/node-jet/doc/peer.md

   - `dontNotify`: {Boolean, Optional} Don't auto-send a change Notification
 - throw an Error, the Error should be a String or an Object with `code` and `message`

-The `callbacks` object is optional.
-When specified, the supported fields are:

-- `success`: {Function, Optional} Called, when adding the State to the Daemon was ok
-- `error`: {Function, Optional} Called, when adding the State to the Daemon was not ok

 ```javascript
 var testAsync = peer.state({